Optimization of entanglement harvesting with arbitrary temporal profiles: the limit of second order perturbation theory: Entanglement Harvesting

 where the parameters $\sigma$ and $T_0$ control the spatial width and time duration of the interaction.
 Moreover, assuming that the the detectors' light-crossing time is much smaller than the interaction time $T_0$, we have $\sigma\ll T_0$.
 In this regime, one can effectively consider the pointlike limit $\sigma\to 0$, where $\Lambda_\tc{a}(\mf x) \to \ee^{- t^2/2T_0^2} \delta^{(3)}(\bm x)$ and \mbox{$\Lambda_\tc{b}(\mf x) \to \ee^{- t^2/2T_0^2} \delta^{(3)}(\bm x - \bm L)$}.
 For these parameter choices, closed-form expressions for $G_\tc{ab}^{\sct{++}}$ and $W_\tc{aa}^{\sct{-+}} = W_\tc{bb}^{\sct{-+}}$ were found in~\cite{Ng1,closedform2024}.

-In Fig.~\ref{figure:example-gauss}, we plot the negativity and signalling estimator of the two detectors as a function of $\Omega T_0$ when $|\bm L| = 5 T_0$.
+In Fig.~\ref{figure:example-gauss}, we plot the leading order negativity and signalling of the two detectors as a function of $\Omega T_0$ when $|\bm L| = 5 T_0$.
+Notice that the values displayed in the plot are all scaled by $\lambda^{-2}$, as the leading order corrections are proportional to $\lambda^2$.
 In this example, we can see values of $\Omega$ such that the condition for genuine harvesting $\Theta(\hat{\rho}_\tc{d}) \ll 1$ is approximately satisfied, as we have $\frac{1}{2} |\Delta_{\tc{ab}}^{\sct{++}}| \ll \mathcal{N}(\hat{\rho}_\tc{d})$.
 For instance, at the peak, $\Omega T_0 \approx 2.3$, signalling amounts to approximately $5\%$ of the negativity.
 This means that if a setup of this sort is implemented in practice, one would be able to infer vacuum entanglement between the regions the detectors couple to.
 However, it would be natural to question whether the small order of magnitude of $~10^{-6} \lambda^2$ would allow any phenomena of this type to be observed in practice.
 In the remaining of this manuscript we will find optimal switching functions for the protocol, which will improve this result by several orders of magnitude.